Complaints

 Fifteen

-years after release, Tsering Rhitar Sherpa’s Karma is
+years after release, Tsering Rhitar Sherpa’s

-still impactfulRecently released on YouTube, Karma is a
+Karma is still impactfulRecently released on

-thoughtful film made by a stellar cast and crew,
+YouTube, Karma is a thoughtful film made by a

-who goes through a spiritual transformation, by
+goes through a spiritual transformation, by

 Ankit Khadgi (kp 28/11/2020)